valdanylchuk/swiftlearner/README.md

 <img align="right" src="img/swiftlearner.jpg" alt="Swift Learner"/>

 These are some simply written machine learning algorithms.
-I wrote them as a learning exercise.
 They are easier to follow than the optimized libraries, and easier to tweak if you want to experiment.

-Unlike some established frameworks, SwiftLearner does not force a data model or data flow on you, it uses plain Java types.
-It is easy to fork it or copy-paste individual methods and tweak to your liking.
-They have few or no dependencies.
+They use plain Java types and have few or no dependencies.
+SwiftLearner is easy to fork;
+you can also copy-paste the individual methods.

 Some of the methods are very short, thanks to the elegance of the classic algorithms, and the expressive power of Scala.
-Some are optimized slightly, just enough to accommodate the test data sets.
+Some are optimized slightly, just enough to accommodate the test datasets.
 Those are not idiomatic Scala, closer to CS 101 while loops, which are longer, but perform better.
-They are still easy to follow, no black magic there.
+They are still easy to follow.

 Use this project as a prototyping library, a cookbook, or a cheat sheet.
 For high performance and rich features, there are better options.
-Still, these methods are fully functional and work well for small problem sizes.
+Still, these methods are fully functional and work well for small datasets.

 The name comes from Fallout, the greatest game ever.
 Fallout is a trademark of Bethesda Softworks LLC.
-I hope this minor borrowing of artwork in an unrelated field qualifies as fair use and free advertising.

-To make one ML enthusiast happy, **please star or fork this project,** or leave a comment in the chat. ;)
+To make one ML enthusiast happy, **please star or fork this project.**

 ## Contents